Get insider access

 Compared To Other Headphones

 The Sennheiser ACCENTUM are mid-range wireless headphones.
 They're quite similar to the Sennheiser MOMENTUM 4 Wireless and even have many of the same features as their higher-end counterpart, but their overall performance isn't as good.
+However, they perform similarly to their sibling, the Sennheiser ACCENTUM Plus Wireless, which mostly adds analog connectivity, a case, and aptX Adaptive codecs.
 Their ANC system doesn't block out as much ambient sound as the budget-friendly Anker Soundcore Space Q45 Wireless, though, and they don't have analog support, though you can use them via wired USB.

 Check out our picks for the best wireless Bluetooth headphones, the best headphones under $200, and the best noise cancelling headphones under $200.